vanjohnson879/frontline-cloud-doc/content/reference/user/reports/index.md

 {{< img src="export-charts.png" alt="Export charts" >}}

-After adding all desired elements in the report you can click on the *Export PDF* button on the top right to get your PDF file.
+After adding all desired elements in the report you can click on the *Preview & Print to PDF* button on the top right to get your PDF file.

 {{< img src="export-actions.png" alt="Export actions" >}}